ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part03.md

 ##### NFS Architecture

-In my setup I opted to create a storage class for Jenkins, Netdata, Traefik and Localstack so that when I hit strange NFS anamolies I can debug them on for that service and not affect the entire cluster.
+In my setup I opted to create a storage class for Jenkins, Netdata, Traefik and Localstack so that when I hit strange NFS anamolies I can debug them on an individual bases for each service without affecting the entire cluster.
+Another thing I learnt was that once you deploy your storage class config you cannot change the parameters without deleting the original, making your changes and then redeploying.
 Going forward now I will do this for everything I deploy because at the moment I am trying to troubleshoot the netdata-parent pod having grief writing some files to the Synology NAS.

 Here is what my persistent volumes's, persistent volume claims's and storage classes look like now: